Scholarship recipients must be enrolled for at least one full year at Cabrillo College, Hartnell College or Monterey Peninsula College.

 - Students applying to other large scholarships are eligible to apply to the Peggy and Jack Baskin Foundation Scholarship, but lose eligibility if they are awarded, and accept, another large scholarship that causes their total scholarship amount to be over $20,000.
 The Foundation maintains this policy in order to ensure that as many students as possible receive scholarships to be able to attend the UC of their choice.

 - Students must be admitted to and enrolled at a University of California campus to receive funds.
 Upon enrollment, the Foundation provides the funds directly to the UC campus each relevant quarter or semester.

 To maintain eligibility:

-- Students must use all scholarship funds within two years of community college graduation and must maintain full-time enrollment and good academic standing, a minimum 2.0 term GPA.
+- Students must use all scholarship funds within two years of community college graduation and must maintain full-time enrollment and good academic standing, a minimum 3.0 term GPA and 2.0 cumulative GPA.

 - Quarter/Semester Update of student progress must be sent to the Peggy and Jack Baskin Foundation at the end of each academic term.